Regulation 19 - Completing a Disciplinary Report

 Abandoned Matches:

-In the case of an ABANDONED GAME, it is imperative that you send a Report to the Society Discipline Secretary (Within 48 hours) stating the reasons for your course of action and detailing any incidents in the lead up to the abandonment.
-There are no forms for this just use a Word formatted document and send by Email on completion.
-Where one of the teams involved, comes from outside the County, then the Hon Sec Discipline Committee will ensure a copy is forwarded to the appropriate Discipline Secretary of the County concerned.
+stating the reasons for your course of action and detailing any incidents in the lead-up to the abandonment.
+T Where one of the teams involved, comes from outside the County, then the Hon Sec Discipline Committee will ensure a copy is forwarded to the appropriate Discipline Secretary of the County concerned.

 Informal chats at the club: